 Our job is to help you understand your rights, and to make sure you feel everyone who works with you, is supporting you in the best way possible.

 You can get in contact with us by calling 01582 548156 or e-mailing [email protected]

 We can help you!

 Please take a look at the Children and Young Peoples information advice and support service network website which we hope you find informative and entertaining!
-It contains lots of information about how our service can offer you support and guidance so that you can be involved and heard every step of the way!
+It contains a lot of information about how our service can offer you support and guidance, so you can be involved and heard, every step of the way!

 The new SEND law

 The Government has made some changes to how children and young people with Special Educational Needs and Disabilities and their families, are supported.
 These changes are in Part 3 of the Children and Families Act 2014.